nncoelho/Generic-PHPWebApp/README.md

 # Generic-PHPWebApp

-Generic PHP Vanilla WebApp in development
+Generic strucuture for a PHP vanilla WebApp